Boise Public Library!

-The updated brand needed to address inconsistencies in type usage, improve accessibility through a more dynamic color palette, and establish a clearer, more structured brand system.
 The goal was to maintain a refined, recognizable identity that feels welcoming and contemporary, captures a sense of youth, and resonates with the natural and organic architectural decisions introduced through the renovations.

 OLDLogo